SHurtado91112/Gesture_Call_Application/README.md

 # Challenges

 Most of our team haven't been exposed to machine learning algorithms.
-Also, having to learn, rewrite, and apply the KNN algorithm to our application was certainly a daunting task.
-TO FINISH LATER
+Having to learn, rewrite, and apply the KNN algorithm to our application was certainly a daunting task.
+Furthermore, another challenge that we had was to take the training data and use it real-time instead of having pre-processed data.
+This created a tradeoff between a reasonable amount of input for the user and having enough training data to optimize the classifier.

 # What's next

 Since all of our data is currently stored locally on someone's phone, having multiple saved gestures would consume a lot of space and slow the app down.
 One way to remedy this issue is to store all the data in order to save space.

+As of right now, the application is only able to be used to call people but its purposes can be expandable, such as opening another app, unlocking a door, turning on your lights, and much more.
+We believe that this application's gesture-recognition ability could be used to save time and add convenience to your life.

+Alternatively, the app could utilize motion gestures in order to perform various functions instead of having to use a gesture.